Eric-Philippe/JuliaMarkdownJoy/README.md

 - [x] Parse markdown file to JSON
 - [x] Extract specific fields from a Markdown file to a proper JSON file
+- [x] Test all the links in a markdown file
 - [ ] Convert a Markdown file to [HTML, YAML, JSON]

 ## Suggestions